mervetuncay/acme-security/README.md

 A: Use whatever you're comfortable with.
 Excel, Python, grep, text editors - all are fine.
 We evaluate your analysis, not your tools.

 **Q: How long does the evaluation take?**
-A: Submissions are due **Monday at 09:00 (Istanbul time)**.
+A: Submissions are due **10/11/2025 Monday at 09:00 (Istanbul time)**.
 Results will be announced shortly after.

 **Q: Can I update my submission after submitting?**
 A: Yes, if you submit via Pull Request, you can push updates before the deadline.
 We evaluate the latest version.